Eurydia/notes-on-clean-programming-language/content/_index.md

 badSafeDivision m 0 = 0
 ```

-It is clear from the example; the second is never reached.
+It is clear from the example; the second implementation is never reached.
-Even if `badSafeDivision`  is called with `0`as the second argument.
+Even if `badSafeDivision`  is called with `0`.

 ```
 // Language: Clean